ibm-cloud-docs/EventStreams/eventstreams085.md

 The Standard plan is appropriate if you require event ingest and distribution capabilities but do not require any additional benefits of the Enterprise plan.
 The Standard plan offers shared access to a multi-tenant {{site.data.keyword.messagehub}} cluster that seamlessly autoscales as you increase the number of partitions you are utilising for your workload.

 The architecture is highly available by default.
-The service is distributed across 3 availability zones, which means that the cluster is resilient to the failure of a single zone or any component within that zone.
+The service is distributed across three availability zones, which means that the cluster is resilient to the failure of a single zone or any component within that zone.

 ## Enterprise plan